artrz/thunderbird-theme-builder/README.md

 }
 ```

-There are two ways to compliment / override the theme properties, by adding the values inside package.json
+There are two ways to set/override the theme properties, by adding the values inside package.json
 or by setting them as a parameter in the build script.

 #### Configuring in package.json